COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 General Information About Primary Renal Synovial Sarcoma

-Primary renal synovial sarcoma is a subset of embryonal sarcoma of the kidney and is characterized by the t(x;18)(p11;q11) SS18-SSX translocation.
-It is similar in histology to the monophasic spindle cell synovial sarcoma and is considered an aggressive tumor with adverse patient outcomes in more than 50% of cases (n = 16).
-A second alternative gene fusion variant, SS18-NEDD4, has been identified in a primary renal synovial sarcoma.
-Primary renal synovial sarcoma contains cystic structures derived from dilated, trapped renal tubules.
-Primary renal synovial sarcoma occurs more often in young adults.
+Primary renal synovial sarcoma is a subset of embryonal sarcoma of the kidney that occurs more often in young adults.
+It is similar in histology to the monophasic spindle cell synovial sarcoma and contains cystic structures derived from dilated, trapped renal tubules.
+It is considered an aggressive tumor with adverse patient outcomes in more than 50% of cases (n = 16).
+Primary renal synovial sarcoma is characterized by the t(x;18)(p11;q11) SS18-SSX translocation, and a second alternative gene fusion variant, SS18-NEDD4, has also been identified.

 Treatment of Primary Renal Synovial Sarcoma

 The standard treatment option for primary renal synovial sarcoma is chemotherapy.
-The chemotherapy regimens used for primary renal synovial sarcoma differ from those traditionally used for Wilms tumor.
+The chemotherapy regimens used differ from those traditionally used for Wilms tumor.

 General Information About Anaplastic Sarcoma of the Kidney

 Anaplastic sarcoma of the kidney is a rare renal tumor that has been identified mainly in patients younger than 15 years.

 Patients present with a renal mass, with the most common sites of metastases being the lungs, liver, and bones.
 (Refer to the Clinical Features of Wilms Tumor and Diagnostic and Staging Evaluation for Wilms Tumor sections of this summary for more information about the clinical features and diagnostic evaluation of childhood kidney tumors.)